yash171298/CS555_A_Project_SpiritualBliss/README.md

 <!-- ABOUT THE PROJECT -->
 ## About SpiritualBliss

-Spiritual Bliss is all about help people improve their mental health and live healthy.
+Spiritual Bliss is all about helping people improve their mental health and live healthy.

 <!-- CONTRIBUTING -->
 ## Contributing